digital-asset/docs.daml.com/docs/2.10.0/docs/app-dev/grpc/proto-docs.rst

 Message, |version com.daml.ledger.api.v2|: A filter both for filtering create and archive events as well as for filtering transaction trees.

-``filters_by_party`` : :ref:`FiltersByPartyEntry <com.daml.ledger.api.v2.TransactionFilter.FiltersByPartyEntry>` (repeated)
+``filters_by_party`` : :ref:`TransactionFilter.FiltersByPartyEntry <com.daml.ledger.api.v2.TransactionFilter.FiltersByPartyEntry>` (repeated)

 Each key must be a valid PartyIdString (as described in ``value.proto``).
 The interpretation of the filter depends on the stream being filtered:

-(1) For **transaction tree streams** all party keys used as wildcard filters, and all subtrees
-    whose root has one of the listed parties as an informee are returned.
+1. For **transaction tree streams** all party keys used as wildcard filters, and all subtrees whose root has one of the listed parties as an informee are returned.
    If there are InclusiveFilters, those will control returned ``CreatedEvent`` fields were applicable, but not used for template/interface filtering.
-(2) For **transaction and active-contract-set streams** create and archive events are returned for all contracts whose stakeholders include at least one of the listed parties and match the per-party filter.
+2. For **transaction and active-contract-set streams** create and archive events are returned for all contracts whose stakeholders include at least one of the listed parties and match the per-party filter.

 Required

 .. _com.daml.ledger.api.v2.TransactionFilter.FiltersByPartyEntry: